 Matthew, 11, has been placed in a kinship home with a registered sex offender, sexually abused by a child in another foster home, and separated from his two older siblings.

 United States District Court for the District of Rhode Island

 STATUS: Trial Decision Vacated and Remanded to the District Court of Rhode Island by the United States Court of Appeals for the First Circuit (No. 14-1585)

 FILED: June 28, 2007

 Children’s Rights, Rhode Island attorney John Dineen, and international law firm Weil, Gotshal & Manges LLP filed this case against the governor of the state of Rhode Island, the secretary of the Executive Office of Health and Human Services, and the director of the Rhode Island Department of Children, Youth and Families (“DCYF”).
 The case was filed on behalf of all children who are or will be in the legal custody of DCYF due to a report or suspicion of abuse or neglect, alleging violations of their constitutional rights to substantive due process and familial association, and their statutory rights to adequate case plans and foster care maintenance payments.
-Among the issues described in the Second Amended Complaint and demonstrated at trial through exhibits and expert testimony:
+Among the issues described in the latest Third Amended Complaint: